Our Team

 Kimberly is a proud mother and a grandmother.
 Her drive to learn and educate others on the importance of self-care lends to being a compassionate community member.
 In her spare time, she loves to go hiking, riding bikes, and kayaking.

-Kim is excited to her new journey at the Seventh Generation Fund as the Accounting Associate and being able to continue working in our Tribal Communities.
+Kim is excited in her journey at the Seventh Generation Fund and being able to continue working in our Tribal Communities.

 Photo Credit: Hulleah Tsinhnahjinnie (Seminole/Muscogee/Dine’)